 Many of the photos on this website are taken from student summaries of their Summer Undergraduate Research Fellowships (SURFs).
 These summaries are available in PDF format, and include who was involved in the work (the student, the graduate mentor if relevant, and the faculty advisor), the objectives, and the results.
-Over 300 summaries from the last 5 years are in the database.
-To view summaries of all projects conducted in particular parts of the world, please use the world map.
-Links to summaries of the 2010 projects are grouped by discipline in the following section.
+Summaries from the past few years are in the database of summer research projects.
+Links to summaries of last year’s projects are grouped by discipline in the following section.

 Both the SURFs summaries and the Symposium abstracts are great sources of ideas for future projects and potential faculty advisors, as well as being a fascinating record of the depth and breadth of undergraduate research at UNC-Chapel Hill.

 - Ritual Rivals: Reconceptualizing the Rise of the Synagogue in Ancient Palestine